bjherger/public-talks/blog/teaching/outline.md

 ### Ideas, not inertia

-I've been fortunate to have access to a time-honed cirriculum design and updated by practicioners of data science, and masters of pedagogy.
+I've been fortunate to have access to a time-honed curriculum design and updated by practitioners of data science, and masters of pedagogy.
 I've also found myself asking 'Why?' quite a bit.
 As in 'Why do we teach this?', or 'Why use this analogy'.
 Each of these questions has lead to great conversations, and has helped me refine and/or reject existing approaches to teaching our curriculum.

 When in doubt, it's worth asking if the existing slides are the right way of presenting material, or those slides are just a ready convenience.